Information on preparing for joint replacement surgery is also available in Spanish:.

 - Any medications you regularly take

-- Personal care items such as a hair brush, denture case, eyeglass case, contact lens case; leave your cash, credit cards and jewelry at home
+- Personal care items such as a hair brush, denture case, eyeglass case, contact lens case.
+Be sure to leave your cash, credit cards, and jewelry at home

 - A loose-fitting sweat suit or jogging suit and comfortable shoes to wear home

-- If you have not asked others for help yet, do so now.
+- Ask a family member or friend for help if you have not yet done so.
 Have someone check in with you daily.
-You'll recover more quickly if you have help instead of straining and trying to do it all yourself.
+You'll recover more quickly if you have help instead of trying to do everything yourself.